Asad-Ismail/Image-Anomaly/README.md

 1. Donot use any mean and std transformation on training images.
 Important for constant images like completely white or black
 2. Use Sigmoid as last layer to restrict output between 0 and 1
-3. Use Neaserest interpolation for resizing can effect max and min values a lot if using bilibear or cubic interpolation.
+3. Use Nearest interpolation for resizing can effect max and min values a lot if using bilibear or cubic interpolation.
 4. Donot use cosine similarity metric as proposed in LAKE on images as images which can vary immensely can have very high cosine similarity metric